abstractFlo/atlas-docs/documentation/server/database/base-service.md

 ## Introduction

-To keep it simple as possible for you to work with database entities, we created a BaseService with all the basic interaction stuff.
+To keep it simple as possible for you to work with database entities, we created a BaseService with all the basic interaction methods.

 ## Included Features

-Following features included inside the BaseService.
+Following features are included inside the BaseService.

 ### Methods